 - In peace processes between 1992 and 2011, women accounted for only

 – 2% of chief mediators

 – 9% of negotiators.

-- Women are also less likely to be reluctant to move into senior positions in any part of the world.
+- Women are also less likely to move into senior positions in any part of the world.

 All these figures, and many others, are there to remind us that girls and women, simply because they are considered as such, are still victims of injustice today.